 Using a clean cloth wipe the whole pan down with oil.
 I recommend lard (pig fat), ghee, or tallow.
 Preheat your oven to 400 degrees and place a baking sheet on the middle or bottom rack.
 Flip your cast iron pan upside down and bake it for an hour.
 Turn off your oven and allow your pan to cool down with the oven.

-Ceramic Coated
+Ceramic Cookware

 Can I Still Use My Old Cookware?

-Cook Over Low Heat
+Never Cook Over High Heat

 This will help prevent them from getting super-heated.
 And as with anything on a stove, be sure not walk away from it.
 With children, pets, and spouses it is easy to get distracted and let your pan get too hot.
 If cooking with Teflon you want to be careful to never let this happen.
 Remember it only takes three minutes to get to 500 degrees.